 Best case scenario?
 If there was a performance bond present, maybe the surety will step in and keep the job going.
 Or maybe some other party will step in and keep the job going – potentially at the direction of the bankruptcy court.
 Even that best-case scenario will significantly alter the schedule and budget for the project.
 Financial losses for the other parties involved can be significant — so significant that some of the other parties on the job may not even survive.

-Scenario 2: The Company That Hired You Files For Bankruptcy Protection
+When The Company That Hired You Files For Bankruptcy Protection

 The second scenario involves a situation where your customer – the party that hired your company to work on the project – files bankruptcy.
 In this case, that bankrupt party’s suppliers, equipment rental companies, subs, and others will have to deal with collecting while their customer is protected by the bankruptcy proceeding.

-Scenario 3: Some Other, Unrelated Party on the Project Files For Bankruptcy
+When An Unrelated Party on the Project Files For Bankruptcy

 The third scenario is a by-product of the second scenario.
 It’s easy to see the impact when your customer has filed for bankruptcy.
 However, when one party files for bankruptcy, there is also an indirect effect to every other party on the project.
 The moment that someone files for bankruptcy protection, their assets, receivables, contractual rights, and more are frozen in the bankruptcy proceeding.
 This restricts all the other parties from interacting with their scope of work until released by the bankruptcy trustee, and since this impacts the job, this has a lot of direct and indirect scheduling and financial consequences to parties unrelated to the bankrupt party.